mathewpwheatley/module-3-project-vision-board-backend/README.md

 * Google Chrome (80.0.3987.149)

 ### Installation:
 Assuming you already have all previously listed dependencies installed, download this entire git repository to your computer and place in your desired install directory.
 Via a terminal interface navigate to ```install_directory/backend```.
 From this location execute ```bundle install``` to install all other required ruby gems.

 ### Running:
 This project was designed as a proof of concept so it requires hosting locally.
 To start hosting the local server navigate to ```install_directory/backend``` via a terminal interface and then execute ```rails s```.
 Next, from your Google Chrome browser navigate to your ```install_directory/frontend/index.html```.
 At this point the application will load and all functionality will be available.

-### Demo

 ### License
 Copyright 2020 Colton Kaiser, Joshua Mclean, Mathew Wheatley, David Knudson